 The US “exit tax” on renouncing citizenship

 Note that you don’t have to renounce at all.
 Many people remain US citizens while living under territorial logic, using mechanisms like the Foreign Earned Income Exclusion (Form 2555) and filing the expatriation form (Form 8854) only if they actually renounce.
-The point isn’t to encourage renunciation — it’s to understand the cost before anyone tells you it’s free.
+One recent change is worth knowing: the State Department fee for a Certificate of Loss of Nationality dropped from $2,350 to $450 effective 13 April 2026, restoring the pre-2015 level (US Department of State).
+That is the administrative fee only — it says nothing about the tax bill, which is set by the covered-expatriate rules above and can dwarf it.
+Renouncing also does not erase prior-year filing obligations; unfiled back years have to be cleaned up first, and failing to do so is itself the third trigger.
+The point isn’t to encourage renunciation — it’s to understand the cost before anyone tells you it’s cheap.

 CFC rules: controlled foreign corporation traps